DataCloud-project/SIM-PIPE/README.md

     $ SET STEP_NUMBER=step_number   # number of pipeline step you wish to run
     $ SET IMAGE=image               # container image of the pipeline step
     $ SET INPUT_PATH=path/to/input  # path to the input file of pipeline step

+Go to src folder and run controller.js

+    $ cd src
+    $ node controller.js

+The simulation controller will then send the input files to the sandbox and start the simulation.
+Once the simulation completes, the output file, run time resource usage metrics, and log files will be stored in a new folder.
+Below is an example of a test simulation.

+    $ node controller.js
+    info: Dec-16-2021 15:28:30: Sent simulation input to Sandbox
+    info: Dec-16-2021 15:28:30: Starting simulation in Sandbox
+    info: Dec-16-2021 15:28:31: New container created with ID: 5c3a722a8348d31c184b4bb10632dcfe2ccdd237cbe8fafad5bb04d5bd4e48eb
+    info: Dec-16-2021 15:28:42: Completed execution of container
+    info: Dec-16-2021 15:28:42: Collected logs from Sandbox
+    info: Dec-16-2021 15:28:42: Collected simulation output from Sandbox
+    info: Dec-16-2021 15:28:45: Deleting files from Sandbox after simulation
+    info: Dec-16-2021 15:28:45: ./in/input.txt deleted
+    info: Dec-16-2021 15:28:45: ./out/output.txt deleted
+    info: Dec-16-2021 15:28:45: ./work/temp.txt deleted
+    info: Dec-16-2021 15:28:45: Stored simulation details to ./sim_01/1/1